Deeman2014/Open_edX_Windows7_Installation/opsys.rst

 The Enterprise version will be used, and not the Professional version, because Client for Network File System (NFS) is required, and it is not included in Windows 7 Professional.

-(Windows 7 Ultimate also includes Client for NFS, so that it can be used as well.)
+(Windows 7 Ultimate also includes Client for NFS, so it can be used as well.)

 Installing Windows 7 Enterprise
 --------------------------------

 After installing Windows 7 Enterprise, you must ensure that Client for Network File System (NFS) services have been enabled.

-We can use the msconfig.exe Windows 7 systems program to enable it.
+We can use the Windows 7 msconfig.exe program to enable it.

-msconfig.exe is the program that displays the programs that have been installed as Windows 7 services.
+msconfig.exe is the program that displays programs that have been installed as Windows 7 services.

 It can also be used to enable or disable services.

-To enable Client for NFS, you can follow these steps:
+To enable Client for NFS, you can use the following steps:

 1. Click the Start button at the bottom left of the Windows Start menu.
 Then type msconfig into the text box just above the menu bar: